firstmatecloud/.github/profile/README.md

 ## Hi there 👋
-We would like to welcome you in the beating heart of the worlds first AI cloud enhgineer assistant.
+We would like to welcome you in the beating heart of the worlds first AI devops assistant.
-Similar to the maritime world where the role of the first mate was critical onboard of a ship, We are serving the captain as your right-hand assistant and trusted deputy.
+Similar to the maritime world where the role of the first mate was critical to assist the captain, FirstMate is serving as your right-hand assistant and trusted deputy.

-So to all cloud captains, welcome aboard!
+So to all captains, welcome aboard!

 <!--